Isle of Dogs Property Guide

-One of the big draws to this part of London and the Isle of Dogs in particular, is the great selection of properties on offer.
-The area was of great import during the late 19th and early 20th centuries, meaning there are a lot of period properties of offer.
-The southern part of the neighbourhood in particular is known for its traditional dockworkers cottages and former industrial warehouses.
+One of the big draws to this part of London and the Isle of Dogs, in particular, is the great selection of properties on offer.
+The area was of great import during the late 19th and early 20th centuries, meaning there are many period properties on offer.
+In particular, the southern part of the neighbourhood is known for its traditional dockworkers’ cottages and former industrial warehouses.
 Many of the industrial units have been turned into luxury apartments, offering superb views out towards the Thames.

 When the Isle of Dogs was regenerated in the 1990s, transport was a key focus for developers.
 For many years the area was marooned from the rest of London, disconnected by poor road and rail networks.
 Fortunately, these days are long gone, with the area benefiting from several railway stations in addition to easy access to the A1261.
 Stations in the area include Island Gardens, Mudchute, Crossharbour and Heron Quays, all of which connect the Isle of Dogs Docklands Light Railway network.
 In the north of the district, Canary Wharf station also provides access to the Jubilee line, taking you to Stratford in the East and Central and North West London in the westerly direction.

 For those who prefer to travel by bus, you are well catered for in the Isle of Dogs.
 The area is on several bus routes with numerous stops throughout the district.
 In addition, the area’s waterside location means boat transport is also an option.
 Locals can pull up outside Masthouse Terrace Pier and take their pick from several ferries, taking you around London.